munificent/craftinginterpreters/book/jumping-back-and-forth.md

 > start (viz. a kind of normalized clock).
 The difficulty is that such a
 > coordinate, although unique, is utterly unhelpful.

-But... that's effectively what loop counters *do*.
+But... that's effectively what loop counters do, and he was fine with those.
 It's not like every loop is a simple "for every integer from 0 to 10" incrementing count.
 Many are while loops with complex conditionals.

 Taking an example close to home, consider the core bytecode execution loop at the heart of clox.
 Dijkstra argues that that loop is tractable because we can